Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, I: Construction: DKN partitions for virtually free groups

-However, the intersection $W_c\cap W_d$ is empty, so the neighbourhood $I_x$ is contracted by every sufficiently long iteration of elements in $G$.
-This is in contradiction with the existence of elements with hyperbolic fixed points in the minimal set (Sacksteder's theorem \cite[\S~3.2]{Navas2011}).
-See \cite[Prop.~2.5]{DKN2014}.
+However, the intersection $W_c\cap W_d$ is empty, so the neighborhood $I_x$ is contracted by every sufficiently long iteration of elements in $G$.
+This is in contradiction with the existence of elements with hyperbolic fixed points in the minimal set (Sacksteder's theorem \cite[\S3.2]{Navas2011}).
+See \cite[Proposition 2.5]{DKN2014}. \end{proof}